artemave/REST-assured/README.markdown

     bash$ curl -d 'pattern=^/auth&to=https://myserver.com/api' http://localhost:4578/redirects

-  Now request (any verb) to 'http://localhost:4578/auth/services/1' will get redirected to 'https://myserver.com/api/auth/services/1.'
+  Now request (any verb) to 'http://localhost:4578/auth/services/1' will get redirected to 'https://myserver.com/api/'.
 Provided of course there is no double matched for that fullpath and verb.
+Captured group in pattern can be referenced from replacement e.g. \\1, \\2, etc.
   Much like rewrite rules, redirects are evaluated in order (of creation).
 In UI you can manually rearrange the order.

 ### Delete all redirects